-If you answered “yes” to any of these questions, you may be in a domestic violence relationship and help is available.
+If you answered "yes" to most of these questions, you may be in a domestic violence relationship and help is available.

 Developing a safety plan can help you stay safe in an abusive relationship, when you are preparing to leave the relationship, after you have left the relationship, and when you have a restraining order.

 A safety plan is a tool to help you identify options, evaluate those options, and commit to a plan to reduce your risk in a violent or potentially violent situation.
 There is no right or wrong way to develop a safety plan; however, safety plans are most efective when they are specific to your situation.
 Domestic violence advocates are available to help you create a safety plan.
 Contact the police victim advocate for assistance or refer to the community resources listed below.

 Shelter & Support

 |The HAVEN Program at Massachusetts General Hospital||---||617-724-0054|

 |The Child Witness to Violence Program at Boston Medical Center||---||617-414-4522|